-Q: If I add my child’s name to the title of my house, wouldn’t that be the easiest way to keep my house out of probate and transfer it quickly to my child after my death.
+Q: I want to add my child’s name to the title of my home, so they can keep the house out of probate and receive my home quickly after my death.
 Do you see any concerns with my plan?

 A: The answer to your question is a solid “maybe”.
 Your personal circumstances will dictate whether this estate planning strategy is the best move for you.